XF-FW/issue-drf-stubs-response/README.md

 ## I don't want to use poetry.

 That's fine.
-There's a requirements.txt and for all commands remove the `poetry run` prefix.
+There's a requirements.txt and for all commands mentioned here, remove the `poetry run` prefix.

 ## I don't want to install anything to reproduce the error.